daqhris/daqhris.github.io/crypto-growth-fund.md

 due to safety, poverty, or weather reasons.

-At least once a year, an event has occurred that led me to lose access to banking services or university facilities or health care systems.
+At least once a year, an event has occurred that led me to lose access to banking services or university facilities, or health care systems.
-I have given up on owning large or heavy items after life-altering experiences as in detention centers, refugee camps, homelessness, seasonal lodging, couchsurfing and lately as an undocumented immigrant.
+I have given up on owning large or heavy items after life-altering experiences in detention centers, refugee camps, homelessness, seasonal lodging, couch-surfing, and lately as an undocumented immigrant.

 After repeatedly going through the loss of personal properties, reputation, material possessions, human connections, and at the end,